Abhishek2271/LESSGuaidanceForRequirementFormalization/README.md

 ## LESS based requirement and test case generation.

-The scripts, prompts, and the requirement and test generation python application in this project supports replicability of the experiments performed in **LESS is more: Guiding LLMs for Formal
-Requirement and Test Case Generation**
+The scripts, prompts, and the requirement and test generation python application in this project support replicability of the experiments performed in **LESS is more: Guiding LLMs for Formal Requirement and Test Case Generation** paper.

 Paper cited as:
 ```bibtex